 Socratic dialogue asks open-ended, thought-provoking questions that help individuals explore and reflect on their beliefs, values, and attitudes.
 This technique encourages self-discovery and the identification of personal meaning.

 Example: I might ask you, “What gives your life meaning?” or, if you’re facing a challenge, “How can you turn this into an opportunity for growth?”
-This technique works well with positive psychology approaches, as they also focus on finding a positive outlook even when challenged.
+This technique works well with positive psychology approaches, which also emphasize cultivating a positive outlook even in the face of challenges.

 Attitude Modifying Logotherapy Techniques